hermit-cait/project-3_scss-sandbox/README.md

 # project-3_scss-sandbox
-Porject 3 - SCSS sandbox
+Project 3 - SCSS sandbox

+This is a freeform exercise covering SCSS including the following topics: @each, @map, @functions and @mixins.